-- 1. Plywood boxes for CFLs, Halogen, Incandescent bulbs, HID and shaped tubes. - 2.
+- 1. Fibre drums, durable plastic containers or small plywood boxes for CFLs, Halogen, Incandescent, HID and shaped tubes. - 2.
 Plywood boxes for 4 foot fluorescent tubes

-See the next page for instructions on how to utilize these boxes.
+See further below for instructions on how to utilize these boxes, including instructions on the use of plastic liners.